HoGentTIN/linux-training-hogent/modules/storage_lvm/050_lvm_solution.md

     root@linux:~# cp -r /etc /srv/LVsmall/
     root@linux:~# cp -r /var/log /srv/LVbig/

-3\.
-Verify usage with fdisk, mount, pvs, vgs, lvs, pvdisplay, vgdisplay, lvdisplay and df.
+3. Verify usage with fdisk, mount, pvs, vgs, lvs, pvdisplay, vgdisplay, lvdisplay and df.
 Does fdisk give you any information about lvm?

-Run all those commands (only two are shown below), then answer \'no\'.
+Run all those commands (only two are shown below), then answer 'no'.

     root@linux:~# df -h
     Filesystem            Size  Used Avail Use% Mounted on